derickinggg/web-builder-grapesjs/docs/modules/Plugins.md

 :::

 ::: tip
-Looking for plugins that are Grapes approved and tested?
-[Checkout the Grapes Studio SDK!](https://app.grapesjs.com/docs-sdk/plugins/overview?utm_source=grapesjs-docs&utm_medium=tip)
+Looking for plugins that are tested, verified, and built to scale?
+[Browse them all in the Grapes Studio SDK!](https://app.grapesjs.com/docs-sdk/plugins/overview?utm_source=grapesjs-docs&utm_medium=tip)
 :::

 [[toc]]